RomanHN/classwork/CS1337/snake_game/README.md

 # Snake Game

-This is a placeholder for a snake game clone I'm writing for my CS1337 class.
-It's written in C++ and will use `ncurses`.
+This is a terminal-based snake game originally written in C++ by N. Vitanovic.
+I had to learn, refactor, and port the code to be compatible with a UNIX system using `ncurses`.